saikat-says-cool/judgi/MVP_PROGRESS.md

 - [x] **3.2.8 React Router Warning**: Moved the navigation logic in `LandingPage.tsx` into a `useEffect` hook to prevent React warnings about state updates during the render phase.
 - [x] **3.2.9 Browser Retention/State Persistence**: Refined the `useEffect` dependencies in `ChatPage.tsx` and `CanvasEditorPage.tsx` to ensure that the component's state (chat messages, document content, etc.) is correctly loaded or reset based on the URL parameters (`conversationId` or `documentId`), preventing loss of context when navigating away and returning to a tab.
 - [x] **3.2.10 Vercel Deployment Syntax Error**: Fixed an "Unexpected ')'" syntax error in `src/pages/CanvasEditorPage.tsx` that was causing Vercel deployments to fail.
+- [x] **3.2.11 Chat Flicker on New Conversation**: Addressed a temporary flicker when sending the first message in a new chat by introducing an `isInitializingNewChat` state and refining the `useEffect` logic in `ChatPage.tsx`.
+- [x] **3.2.12 ScrollArea `viewportRef` Warning**: Fixed a React warning where the `viewportRef` prop was being passed to a native DOM element within the `ScrollArea` component by explicitly filtering it out in `src/components/ui/scroll-area.tsx`.

 ---